caj50/caj50.github.io/Analysis Tutorials/MA10207T9/Tutorial9.md

 To complete our look at series, we're going to consider a special type of series which may depend on some parameter $x$.
 These are known as *power series*, and are defined as follows:

 \BeginKnitrBlock{definition}<div class="bookdown-definition" custom-style="DefinitionStyle" id="def:def1"><span class="def:def1" custom-style="NameStyle"><strong><span id="def:def1"></span>Definition 1.1   (Power Series) </strong></span><div>A power series is a real series of the form $\sum_{n = 0}^{\infty} a_n x^n$, where $a_n \in \mathbb{R}$.</div></div>\EndKnitrBlock{definition}
 Note that compared to many of the series we have seen so far, we have started indexing the sum at $n = 0$.
 This is just convention, and will make no difference to the overall convergence properties of these series.
-Speaking of, we could do with knowing for which values of $x$ these power series converge (or diverge) for.
+Speaking of, we could do with knowing for which values of $x$ these power series converge (or diverge).

 \BeginKnitrBlock{proposition}<div class="bookdown-proposition" custom-style="TheoremStyleUpright" id="prp:prop1"><span class="prp:prop1" custom-style="NameStyle"><strong><span id="prp:prop1"></span>Proposition 1.1  </strong></span><p>For a power series $\sum_{n = 0}^{\infty} a_n x^n$, let $$R:= \sup\lbrace r \geq 0 \lvert \left(\lvert a_n \rvert r^n\right)_{n \in \mathbb{N}} \; \text{is bounded}\rbrace.$$ Then $$\sum_{n = 0}^{\infty} a_n x^n \begin{cases}
 \text{diverges for}\;\lvert x \rvert > R,\\